Skip to contents

 Given (i) target life expectancy, (ii) a set of \(l_x^{\text{A}}\)), (referred to as a "standard"), and (iii) a value for \(\beta\), ex_to_lifetab_brass() finds a value for \(\alpha\) that yields a set of \(l_x^{\text{B}}\)) with the required life expectancy.

-target is a data frame specifying life expectancies for each population being modelled, and, possibly, inputs to the calculations, and index variables.
-Values in target are not age-specific.
+target is a data frame specifying life expectancies for each population being modelled, and, optionally, inputs to the calculations, and 'by' variables.

-• A variable called "ex", with life expectancy at birth must be included in target.
+• A variable called "ex" giving life expectancy at birth.

-standard is a data frame specifying the \(l_x\) to be used with each life expectancy in ex, and, optionally, values the average age person-years lived by people who die in each group, \(_na_x\).
+standard is a data frame specifying the \(l_x\) to be used with each life expectancy in target, and, optionally, values for the average age person-years lived by people who die in each group, \(_na_x\).
 Values in standard are age-specific.

 • A variable called "age", with labels that can be parsed by reformat_age().